-Reverse factoring is a buyer-led financing solution that creates faster funding for suppliers.
+While factoring finance, or trade factoring, is generally pursued by the selling side, reverse factoring is a buyer-led financing solution that creates faster funding for suppliers.
 Using a third-party financial institution or platform, companies can offer early payments to suppliers based on approved invoices.

 Buyers initiate reverse factoring programs on behalf of suppliers, and both parties benefit from a financing arrangement that can be accessed more quickly than traditional bank loans.
 The advantage of a predictable payment schedule helps every link in the supply chain, enabling the synchronization of manufacturing and distribution production schedules.

 An ordering party, or buyer, decides to enter a reverse factoring arrangement to optimize cash flow within the supply chain.
 Reverse factoring follows a six-step process:

 1. Buyer Introduces a Financial Intermediary

 The buyer reaches out to a third-party financial institution to arrange a reverse factoring program.
 Instead of basing rates on the supplier's credit, reverse factoring is based on the buyer's credit.
 In most cases, these differences can lower financing costs significantly.

 2. Buyer Onboards Suppliers